kuntrapakam/java-war-deploy-example/README.md

 ----------
 This is an extension of the [Java Tomcat example](https://github.com/daticahealth/java-tomcat-maven-example) with a few minor tweaks to show how to work with WAR and JAR files that require customized build processes which do not fit nicely into the [buildpack model](https://resources.datica.com/compliant-cloud/articles/buildpacks/).

-The `simple-jar` and `simple-war` directories under `source-projects` are included here to show the (simplistic) source of the artifacts used by default in this demo.
+The `simple-jar` and `simple-war` directories under `source-projects` are included here to show the (simplistic) source of the artifact's used by default in this demo.
 You can safely ignore them; the deployment method used here does _not_ require you to keep the source code of your application in a Git repository.

 If you haven't already read Datica's [Java + Maven Guide](https://resources.datica.com/compliant-cloud/articles/guides/java-maven-tomcat/) please check it out.
 Also, the [Heroku Java documentation](https://devcenter.heroku.com/categories/java) and [Heroku Java Buildpack project](https://github.com/heroku/heroku-buildpack-java) and are also good references which are mostly relevant when running Java applications on Datica.